stephantul/somber/README.md

 ```

 ### TODO

-* _Verify the workings of the MSOM_: I attempted replication of some of the reported experiments by Hammer and Strickert.
-No luck in replicating these yet, possibly due to my interpretation of the entropy-based control mechanism.

 * _Implement Gamma SOM_: The Gamma SOM is a generalization of the MSOM, i.e. a MSOM is a Gamma SOM with k == 1, where k is the number of timesteps of context which is taken into account when determining the current winner.